Skip to Content

 • You have the right to be free from any type of medication or physical restraint or seclusion to the extent used as a means of coercion, discipline, convenience, or retaliation.
 However, medication or physical restraint and seclusion may be used if your doctor determines it is necessary to prevent you from harming yourself or others.

-• If you are eligible, and after receiving full information about the following and the information is explained to you in plain language you can understand, you have the right to choose to participate in or not participate in any research study or clinical trial of any medication or medical device or any social behavioral research, , except as permitted or allowed under applicable law.
-Participating in research is not required as a condition of receiving any care or services from ENDEAVOR HEALTH.
+• If you are eligible, you have the right to choose to participate in or not participate in any research study or clinical trial of any medication or medical device after receiving full information, the information explained to you in plain language you can understand, except as permitted or allowed under applicable law.

 • You have the right, and/or your legally designated representative, to request a consultation to discuss any ethical concerns you may have about the care, treatment, or services you are receiving.

 • You have the right to file a good faith complaint without fear of retaliation or adverse impact on your care, treatment or services.
-To file a complaint or grievance, you or your legally authorized representative may contact the Patient Experience line at one of the following numbers:
+To file a complaint or grievance, you or your legally authorized representative may contact one of the following:

 • You have the right to file a good faith complaint or grievance with any of the following: